NCAS-CMS/cfdm/docs/_sources/index.rst.txt

   - the physical nature of each cell's datum.

-The domain is defined collectively by
+The domain is defined by

 * **domain axis** constructs (corresponding to CF-netCDF dimensions or scalar coordinate variables),